bhargavraju/bhargavcl/README.md

 (although fundamental checks have been placed to advise the user on why his request data might be wrong)
 * The possible values of machine states are restricted to 'Running' and 'Terminated' as 'Rebooting' is not possible to effectively reproduce on a simple synchronous app as this

+### Running test cases

 * All test cases are present in the 'test' module
+* run the command 'pytest' in the root folder to run the test cases